Peter Tatchell: Civil partnerships

+International campaigning

+Australia

 While still at school, Tatchell campaigned in favour of better treatment of, and full human rights for, Aboriginal Australians.
-He has opined that Australian cities should be renamed with their original Aboriginal place names.
-For example, he wants the Tasmanian capital Hobart to be renamed Nibberluna, arguing that this would be a fitting tribute to Australia's Aboriginal heritage, which he claims has been discarded and disrespected for too long.
+He has said that Australian cities should be renamed with their original Aboriginal place names.
+For example, the Tasmanian capital Hobart would be renamed Nibberluna.
+Tatchell said this would be a fitting tribute to Australia's Aboriginal heritage, which he said has been discarded and disrespected for too long.

-Tatchell participated in the mass Vietnam Moratorium protests in Melbourne in 1970.
-The same year, Tatchell founded and was elected secretary of the inter-denominational anti-war movement, Christians for Peace.
-Later, upon moving to London in 1971, he was active in solidarity work with the independence movements in Mozambique, and Guinea-Bissau.

-In 2002, he brought an unsuccessful legal action in Bow Street Magistrate's Court for the arrest of the former U.S. Secretary of State, Henry Kissinger, on charges of war crimes in Vietnam and Cambodia.